esamford/Duplicate_Image_Remover/README.md

       pixels indicate similarity between the images, while other colors represent differences between the images.
     * ...it shows how similar the two images are in a percentage form.
 (This is based on the image in the Subtracted Differences tab, not the Absolute Differences tab).

-* There are three different options to choose from when deciding how many images to check.
-    * Two images: Choose two individual images and compare them.
-    * One folder: Choose a folder with the images you would like to check, and all possible combinations of images in that folder will be compared.
-    * Two folders: Choose two different folders containing images, and each image in the first folder will be compared with all images in the second.

 * The program can compare images of different sizes with each other, but only as long as they both have the same height/width ratio.